-Our primary purpose here at BrandStar is to create a positive impact on people’s lives; we are making a living as we’re making a difference.
+Our primary purpose here at BrandStar is to make a positive impact on people’s lives.
+We are making a living as we’re making a difference.
 From the single mother working two jobs who needs tips on making easy, healthy meals to the family of someone with a rare disease simply trying to learn more, we are all about making a difference.
 And just like we emphasize making a difference in the lives of our customers and partners, we want to have a lasting effect on the lives of our associates.

 I subscribe to a solutions-oriented method of managing people, helping them realize their ultimate potential.
-I believe that most people can be molded into greatness, but I also believe firmly that “you cannot achieve what you don’t believe.”
-Having the competency to do the job is one thing, but having the passion to become great is quite another.
+I believe that most people can be molded into greatness.
+However, I also believe firmly that “you cannot achieve what you don’t believe.”
+Having the competency to do the job is one thing, but possessing the passion to become great is quite another.
+As author Jim Collins states in his bestseller Good to Great, “good is the enemy of great.”

 Although people are a company’s greatest asset, they can also become your greatest liability.
 When you aren’t getting the most out of your associates, it winds up costing you three times what you’ve invested into them.